NatalieClinton/NC-React-Portfolio/README.md

 This portfolio website is designed to give you a glimpse into my professional experience, projects, and skills.
 It is built using React, a popular JavaScript library for building user interfaces, and it features a clean, modern design with responsive layouts.

-You can view the live site here: [Natalie Clinton's Portfolio](https://nc-react-portfolio.netlify.app/)

 ## Features

 - **Header**: Displays my name and provides navigation to different sections of the portfolio.